 It is said that in the past there were three forts around the Bala Tripura Sundari Temple.
 The goddess was named Tripura Sundari Temple due to her being located in these three towns named Shaktipuri, Shivpuri, and Vishnupuri.

 Tripura Sundari temple Banswara Rajasthan

 The idol of the Singhwahini mother, Bhagwati Tripura Sundari, is of eight-breasted arms.
 This statue five feet high has various armaments in the ashtadash arms of the mother.
 Replicas of the Navadurga are inscribed on the side.

-Sriyantra containing Siddhi, which provides all-round perfection in the holy feet of the mother, is created.
+Sriyantra containing Siddhi, which provides all-around perfection in the holy feet of the mother, is created.
 It is also said that Goddess Maa being a lion, Mayur Kamalasini, and having three forms of kumarika in the morning, Sundari i.e. youth in mid-day and adult in the evening, is called Tripura Sundari.

 From Chaitra Navratra to Hindi Nav Samvatsar Chaitra Shukla Pratipada to Ramnavami, Basanti Navratri is celebrated.
 During this time also special prayers are offered to the nine forms of Durga.
 From the beginning of these Navratras, the Hindi Navaswatsar is counted.
 Both are full of religious events on Navratri.

 Various types of dances and Durga lessons are organized, including Garba, Dandiya.
 Mata’s worshiper has also been King Maharaja.
 Banswara, Dungarpur, Gujarat, Malwa region, and Marwara region come under this princely period.